Get exclusive member benefits & effect social change. Join Today

-Fever is also known as pyrexia, or simply elevated temperature.
-It describes a body temperature that is higher than normal.
-Fever can affect children and adults alike.
-A short-term increase in body temperature can help the body fight off illness.
-However, a severe fever can be a medical emergency.
+Fever is also known as hyperthermia, pyrexia, or elevated temperature.
+It describes a body temperature that’s higher than normal.
+Fever can affect children and adults.
+A short-term increase in body temperature can help your body fight off illness.
+However, a severe fever can be a symptom of a serious condition that requires immediate medical attention.

-Home care for a fever depends on how severe it is.
-A mild fever with no other symptoms does not typically require medical treatment.
-Drinking fluids and making an effort to rest are usually enough.
+Care for a fever depends on its severity.
+A low-grade fever with no other symptoms doesn’t typically require medical treatment.
+Drinking fluids and resting in bed are usually enough to fight off a fever.

-Your physician will probably perform a physical examination and medical tests.
-This will help him or her determine the cause of the fever and an effective course of treatment.
+Your doctor will probably perform a physical examination and medical tests.
+This will help them determine the cause of the fever and an effective course of treatment.

 Go to the nearest emergency room or call 911 if you or your child is experiencing any of the following:

-Limiting exposure to infectious agents is one of the best ways to prevent fever is to try to.
+Limiting exposure to infectious agents is one of the best ways to prevent a fever.
 Infectious agents often cause body temperature to rise.
-Wash your hands regularly and keep hands away from the nose, mouth, and eye area.
+Here are some tips that can help reduce your exposure:

 Written by: Krista O'Connell